goto40/self-dsl/docs/xtext_deploy_command_line.md

  * no need to add (import) the standalone project into the ecplise workspace.
  * You can use the standalone code generator as "compiler" in a Makefile (like gcc).
-It will perform a model sytanx check, a model validation and a code generation.
+It will perform a model syntax check, a model validation and a code generation.